 Your wallet gets stolen

-You get distracted for a second on a crowded subway and before you know it, your wallet is gone.
+You get distracted for a second on a crowded subway and before you know it, your wallet and all your cash is gone.

 Dealing with travel-related money troubles

-With a PostFinance Card and credit card for worldwide cash withdrawals (e.g. when your spending money runs out) and payments (e.g. souvenirs for your parents!) as well as a travel card (that can be replaced free of charge if lost or stolen), you are perfectly equipped for your journey.
-There are also situations where you need to pay amounts directly from your own account to an account abroad.
-You can do this using foreign payments in e-finance.
+With a PostFinance Card and prepaid credit card for worldwide cash withdrawals (e.g. when your spending money runs out) and for making payments in shops (e.g. souvenirs for your parents!), you are perfectly equipped for your journey.
+But there are also situations where you may have to pay sums directly from your own account to an account abroad whilst on the go (e.g. to pay an outstanding invoice for a hotel, a travel agency or a car company).
+You can do this using international payments in e-finance.
 These are also called Giro international or SEPA for payments within Europe.

 Making foreign payments while travelling

-How do you pay outstanding bills for suppliers abroad (e.g. for a hotel bill, a travel agency, or a car rental service)?
+How do you pay outstanding invoices from service providers while abroad?
 You take out your smartphone, log in to e-finance and make an international payment under “Transfer”.
 When you choose the amount, the currency, the recipient, and transfer type “Account transfer”, you trigger an automatic Giro international payment for worldwide transfers or a SEPA for transfers within Europe.
 With Giro international, the amount is settled within two to four days, with Giro international urgent, it is generally settled on the same day.
 SEPA payments are credited within one working day.
 These are free of charge within Europe, provided they are settled in euros and the IBAN of the recipient is known.